HPEEzmeral/ezua-tutorials/Data-Science/Ray/Ray-CPU/Matrix_Multiplication/README.md

 ##### This example demonstrates the comparison between executing tasks locally and distributedly using Ray.

 ### Prerequisites:
-* Ensure you are using a Tensorflow notebook environment with aleast 3 CPUs and 4 Gi of memory in Kubeflow.
+* Ensure you are using a Data Science notebook environment with aleast 3 CPUs and 4 Gi of memory in Kubeflow.
 * Ray client and server versions must match.
 Typically, `ray --version` can be used to verify the installed version.
 * Activate the Ray-specific Python kernel in your notebook environment.
 * To ensure optimal performance, use dedicated directories containing only the essential files needed for that job submission as a working directory.